Mont Joli Airport

 📖 Plain English Explanation:

 This is the base forecast condition.
-Winds will be variable in direction at 3kt.
+Winds from the West-Northwest (290°) at 10 kt.
 Visibility will be excellent at more than 6SM.
-Broken clouds at 4000 feet.
+Scattered clouds at 2000 feet, Broken clouds at 5000 feet.
 Conditions will be suitable for Visual Flight Rules (VFR) operations.

 VFR